Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 "The good ones are worth their weight in gold," Chase says.
 "But most of the benefit brokers are pitching themselves as buyer's agents, but they are paid like a seller's agent."

-There are only 110 Rosetta certified brokers in an industry of more than 100,000, although others who follow a similar philosophy consider themselves part of the movement.
+There are only 110 Rosetta-certified brokers in an industry of more than 100,000, although others who follow a similar philosophy consider themselves part of the movement.

-From the employer's point of view, one big advantage of working with brokers like those certified by Rosetta, is transparency.
+From the employer's point of view, one big advantage of working with brokers like those certified by Rosetta is transparency.
 Currently, there's no industry standard for how brokers must disclose their payments from insurance companies, so many employers may have no idea how much brokers are making from their business, says Marcy Buckner, vice president of government affairs for the National Association of Health Underwriters, the trade group for health benefits brokers.
 And thus, she says, employers have no clear sense of the conflicts of interest that may color their broker's advice to them.

 Buckner's group encourages brokers to bill employers for their commissions directly to eliminate any conflict of interest, but, she says, it's challenging to shift the culture.
 Nevertheless, Buckner says she doesn't think payments from insurers undermine the work done by brokers, who must act in their clients' best interests or risk losing them.
 "They want to have these clients for a really long term," Buckner says.

 Industrywide, transparency is not the standard.
-ProPublica sent a list of questions to 10 of the largest broker agencies, some worth $1 billion or more, including Marsh & McLennan, Aon and Willis Towers Watson, asking if they took bonuses and commissions from insurance companies, and whether they disclosed them to their clients.
+ProPublica sent a list of questions to 10 of the largest broker agencies, some worth $1 billion or more, including Marsh & McLennan, Aon and Willis Towers Watson, asking whether they took bonuses and commissions from insurance companies and whether they disclosed them to their clients.
 Four firms declined to answer; the others never responded despite repeated requests.

 Insurers also don't seem to have a problem with the payments.
 In 2017, Health Care Service Corporation, which oversees Blue Cross Blue Shield plans serving 15 million members in five states, disclosed in its corporate filings that it spent $816 million on broker bonuses and commissions, about 3 percent of its revenue that year.
 A company spokeswoman acknowledged in an email that employers are actually the ones who pay those fees; the money is just passed through the insurer.
 "We do not believe there is a conflict of interest," she says.